BabylonJS/Documentation/content/extensions/glTFExporter/glTFExporter.md

 ```

 ### javascript
-To include the BabylonJS serializers in javascript,
+To include theBabylon.js serializers in javascript,
 include a script tag in the html `<head>` tag, referencing the non-minified or minified compiled javascript:
 ```html
 <!-- links to the latest version of the serializers -->